haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 While functions implement all three `Fn*` traits, in the future I will only show `FnOnce` as it contains all necessary information.

-`Default` trait is redundant here, but is helpful in other cases where `i_am_function` is not a trivial unit type.
-"Normal" function is zero-sized type, so when its value is required to properly invoke the function it is just spawned out of thin air.
-Currently, there is no way to encode this requirement, but `Default` is the next best thing.
-Implementation of the trait also will be omitted to reduce boilerplate.

 With this we are ready to see what exactly is happening behind the scenes.
 Time to bring in generics.